Greenleaf State Park

 Tucked away in the hills of eastern Oklahoma, Greenleaf State Park offers spectacular scenery and is a family-friendly state park.
 The park includes Greenleaf Lake as well as cabins, campgrounds, family recreation facilities and nature hiking trails.
 The lake cabins and other facilities at Greenleaf State Park were built in the 1930s by the Works Progress Administration (WPA).
 The original buildings, constructed of native stone, remain a lasting and beautiful tribute to those who built them.

 In addition, the park features RV campsites, some with 50 amp electric and full hookups, as well as tent campsites.
 All RV and tent campsites must be reserved online.
 Additional amenities include a community building, pavilion, enclosed shelter, outdoor shelter, seasonal marina with grill and heated fishing dock.
-Be sure to visit the office and pick up a wrist band for the splash pad and 18-hole miniature golf course before enjoying the swim area, amphitheater, discovery center, playgrounds, hiking trails, volleyball courts and basketball courts.
+Be sure to visit the office and purchase a wrist band for the splash pad and 18-hole miniature golf course before enjoying the swim area, amphitheater, discovery center, playgrounds, hiking trails, volleyball courts and basketball courts.

 Motorized personal watercraft is not allowed on Greenleaf Lake.
 The kids' pond allows children 16 and under to fish at no charge with no permit required.
-Located in Braggs, the park also offers activities such as wildlife viewing and holiday events.